kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 [here](https://kevinzakka.github.io/2016/09/14/batch_normalization/)) as well as `r1`, `r2`, and `r3`.
 In fact, `r1` and `r2` are the saved mean and inverse variance respectively, which are computed from the batch mean and variance.
-They are produced and cached from the forward pass and then used in the backward pass to avoid the overhead of re-compute.
+They are produced and cached during the forward pass and then used in the backward pass to avoid the overhead of re-compute.
 To sum up, the saved mean and inverse variance are designed out of consideration for performance in the batch norm backpropagation using CUDNN.